olin-build/olin.build/index.md

 # `olin.build`

-Olin.build facilitates and promotes student software projects at Olin College of Engineering.
+Olin.build facilitates and promotes community software projects at the Olin College of Engineering.

 Projects hosted at the olin.build subdomain are known to have been created by members of the community, but aren't official institutional projects.
 An